JCWoodworker/NestJS_Mega_Backend/README.md

 ### You will need to set the following variables

-* Create a .env file for local development
+* Create a new .env file for local development
 * Add these to your env list with whatever hosting service you are using

 ENVIRONMENT=development (other options are "preprod" and "prod")